 Integrating cogeneration and thermal energy storage for an energy-efficient industrial batch process

 Integration of an adsorption thermal energy storage unit into a brewery heat supply system in combination with a gas-motor cogeneration unit was designed and analyzed.
-The feasibility of the designed system was demonstrated by building and testing a first prototype of the storage in lab-scale yielding sufficient storage density.
+The feasibility of the designed system was demonstrated by building and testing a first prototype of the storage at a lab-scale yielding sufficient storage density.

 The demonstrated concept of continuously operated cogeneration units combined with adsorption thermal storage is generally applicable to discontinuous heat demands of industrial batch processes.
-Hereby, adsorption thermal energy storage also offers the option to link low temperature heat sources to higher temperature industrial processes.
-Furthermore, adsorption thermal energy storage allows for flexible storage time and low heat losses, if the adsorption pair is isolated from each other during storage.
-Thus, adsorption thermal energy storage provides large flexibility in operation and design to match heat requirements of batch processes and hence to enhance energy efficiency in industry.
+Hereby, adsorption thermal energy storage also offers the option to link low-temperature heat sources to higher-temperature industrial processes.
+Furthermore, adsorption thermal energy storage allows for flexible storage time and low heat losses if the adsorption pair is isolated from each other during storage.
+Thus, adsorption thermal energy storage provides large flexibility in operation and design to match the heat requirements of batch processes and enhance energy efficiency in the industry.

 SponsorCopyright: © DBU